How to run the Magento security scan independently?

 This tool is user-friendly as well: all problematic areas are marked with red/orange while well-protected areas are green.
 MageReport can also run the Magento security test on some 3rd-party extensions.

 Though the tools are handy and easy-to-use, they don’t offer 100% accuracy.
 They have no access to your store code.
 So to make sure the store is secure, you should address your Magento devs to verify the results.

 There is one more valid security testing tool - Security Scan developed by Magento.
 The tool is free and monitors your store security in real-time.
-Apart from patches, the tool checks the store configuration, reports on potential vulnerabilities and offers fixtures.
-You can also enable a daily/weekly automated Magento security check.
+Apart from patches, the tool checks the store configuration reports on potential vulnerabilities and offers fixes.
+You can also enable a daily/weekly automated security check.